aofdev/aofdev/README.md

 <br/>
 <br/>

-I'm Visarut Phusua, a Full Stack Developer from Thailand who is interested in a wide range of technologies.
+I'm Aof, a Full Stack Developer from Thailand who is interested in a wide range of technologies.
 I enjoy making a project open source.
-Aside from programming, I enjoy traveling and watching movies.

 <br/>